GarrettOHara/DataStructuresLab2/ReadMe.md

   	java Driver input.csv

 Enter the input file as a command line argument

-	- Any text file will be handled, howver for optimal performace input .csv only
+- Any text file will be handled, however for optimal performace input .csv only.

 #What I learned
 ------------